georgik/esp32-rust-lilygo-t5-epaper/docs/README.md

 ## Main example with WiFi support

-no_std example for e-ink LilyGoT5 with WiFi support.
+no_std example for e-ink LilyGoT5 with Wi-Fi support.
 The example connects to an IP address and download text file.
 Then the content of the text is displayed on the screen.